Task Parameter Extrapolation via Learning Inverse Tasks from Forward Demonstrations: Introduction

 Imitation learning (IL) offers a more data-efficient alternative by leveraging expert demonstrations for the task of interest.
-Foundational approaches in this domain include Dynamic Movement Primitives (DMPs)~\cite{DMP,Saveriano2023}, which use systems of differential equations and Probabilistic Movement Primitives (ProMPs)~\cite{ProMP}, which model a distribution over trajectories.
-Deep learning has given rise to powerful and flexible methods such as Conditional Neural Movement Primitives (CNMPs)~\cite{CNMP} and Stable Movement Primitives (StableMP)~\cite{StableMP}, which leverage neural networks to learn complex, non-linear skills directly from demonstration data.
-More recently, advancements in deep generative modeling have enabled robotic policies to represent rich distributions using diffusion-based and flow-based models~\cite{chi2024diffusionpolicy, chisari2024learning, zhang2024flowpolicy, nguyen2025flowmp}.
-Although these methods are considered highly effective, their operational strength lies in \textit{interpolation}, allowing them to accurately generate behaviors similar to the expert demonstrations provided, but they consistently fail at \textit{extrapolation}~\cite{Ross2011}.
+Deep learning has given rise to powerful and flexible methods such as Conditional Neural Movement Primitives ~\cite{CNMP} and Stable Movement Primitives~\cite{StableMP}, which learn complex, non-linear skills directly from demonstration data.
+More recently, advancements in deep generative modeling have enabled robotic policies to represent rich distributions using diffusion- and flow-based models~\cite{chi2024diffusionpolicy, zhang2024flowpolicy, nguyen2025flowmp}.
+Although these methods are effective, their operational strength lies in \textit{interpolation}, allowing them to accurately generate behaviors similar to the expert demonstrations provided, but they consistently fail at \textit{extrapolation}~\cite{Ross2011}.
 This inability to generalize beyond the training data results in unpredictable trajectories for novel inputs, often compromising the success of downstream tasks that rely on the trained policy.
 While some recent work has shown promise in learning explicit mathematical relationships to enable extrapolation~\cite{Villeda2023}, the problem remains largely unsolved for mainstream IL frameworks.